What is Cartesi (CTSI)?

 TLDR

-Cartesi (CTSI) is a blockchain protocol that enables developers to build scalable decentralized applications (dApps) using mainstream software tools while leveraging Ethereum’s security.
+Cartesi (CTSI) is a modular blockchain protocol that brings a full Linux operating system to Ethereum, enabling developers to build scalable decentralized applications (dApps) with mainstream software tools.

 Deep Dive